 Whether you’ve been practising for some time or are new to mindfulness, you’re welcome.

-Sunday, Online Mindfulness Circles April, May and June 2021.
+Sunday, Online Mindfulness Circles JULY, AUGUST AND SEPTEMBER, 2021.

 What is Self-Compassion?